OCA/account-invoicing/partner_invoicing_mode/readme/USAGE.rst

 * Adapt the frequency you want to automatically generate invoices to your needs.
 * The field 'Next Invoice Date' on partner form indicates when the next invoice generation will take place.
+* To manually change the invoicing group (one invoice per order), go to the Sale Order > Other Information > Invoicing and Payments and check the 'One Invoice Per Order' box.